-Table 3Protocol Objectives and Endpoints
+Table 3 Protocol Objectives and Endpoints

-Primary Objective Primary Endpoints/Variables The overall objective of the study is to evaluate the efficacy of adding acalabrutinib to BSC for Proportion of subjects alive and free of respiratory failure at Day 14 the treatment of COVID-19 For the purpose of this study, respiratory failure , is defined based on resource utilization of any of the following modalities: (a) Endotracheal intubation and mechanical ventilation (b) Oxygen delivered by high-flow nasal cannula (heated, humidified, oxygen delivered via reinforced nasal cannula at flow rates &gt;20 L/min with fraction of delivered oxygen ≥0.5) (c) Noninvasive positive pressure ventilation or continuous positive airway pressure (d) Extracorporeal membrane oxygenation Secondary Efficacy Objective Secondary Efficacy Endpoints/Variables: To evaluate the efficacy of adding acalabrutinib to BSC for the treatment of COVID-19 Proportion of subjects alive and free of respiratory failure (as defined above) at Day 28 • Percent change from baseline in CRP (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • Change from baseline in ferritin (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • Change from baseline in absolute lymphocyte counts (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • All-cause mortality at Day 90 • Proportion of subjects alive and discharged from the ICU at Days 14 and 28 • Time from randomization to first occurrence of respiratory failure or death on study (up to 28 days after randomization) due to any cause • Number of days alive and free of respiratory failure from randomization to 28 days after randomization • Number of days with respiratory failure from randomization to 28 days after randomization • Number of days hospitalized from randomization to 28 days after randomization

-• Number of days in ICU (length of stay) from randomization to 90 days after randomization • Number of days alive outside of hospital from randomization to 28 days after randomization • Number of days alive outside of hospital from randomization to 90 days after randomization Relative change from baseline in oxygenation index (SpO2/FiO2) to Days 3, 5, 7, and 10 • Time to clinical improvement of at least 2 points (from randomization) on a 9-point category ordinal scale through Day 28 (see Section 8.8.1) • Time to $\text{SpO}2 > 94\%$ on room air Safety Objective Safety Endpoint/Variable To evaluate the safety of acalabrutinib in subjects with COVID-19 when administered with BSC Type, frequency, severity, and relationship to study treatment of any TEAEs or abnormalities of laboratory tests, SAEs, or AEs leading to discontinuation of study treatment PK Objective PK Endpoint/Variable To assess PK of acalabrutinib and its active Summarized plasma concentrations of metabolite in subjects with COVID-19 when administered with BSC acalabrutinib and ACP-5862 at specified time points.
-PK parameters (eg, AUC and $C{max}$ ) estimated, as appropriate. metabolite in subjects with COVID-19 when administered with BSC Exploratory Objectives acalabrutinib and ACP-5862 at specified time points.
-PK parameters (eg, AUC and C max ) metabolite in subjects with COVID-19 when administered with BSC Exploratory Objectives CCI AE = adverse event; AUC = area under the concentration acalabrutinib and ACP-5862 at specified time points.
+Primary Objectives Primary Endpoints/Variables To evaluate the safety of acalabrutinib in subjects with COVID-19 when administered with BSC To evaluate the efficacy of adding acalabrutinib to BSC for the treatment of COVID-19 Safety Type, frequency, severity, and relationship to study treatment of any TEAEs or abnormalities of laboratory tests, SAEs, or AEs leading to discontinuation of study treatment.
+Efficacy Proportion of subjects alive and free of respiratory failure at Day 28 For the purpose of this study, respiratory failure , is defined based on resource utilization of any of the following modalities: (a) Endotracheal intubation and mechanical ventilation (b) Oxygen delivered by high-flow nasal cannula (heated, humidified, oxygen delivered via reinforced nasal cannula at flow rates >20 L/min with fraction of delivered oxygen $\geq$ 0.5) (c) Noninvasive positive pressure ventilation or continuous positive airway pressure (d) Extracorporeal membrane oxygenation Secondary Efficacy Objective Secondary Efficacy Endpoints/Variables: To evaluate the efficacy of adding acalabrutinib to BSC for the treatment of COVID-19 Proportion of subjects alive and free of respiratory failure (as defined above) at Day 14 • Percent change from baseline in CRP (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • Change from baseline in ferritin (time frame: baseline, Days 3, 5, 7, 10, 14, 28) • Change from baseline in absolute lymphocyte counts (time frame: baseline, Days 3, 5, 7, 10, 14, 28) All-cause mortality at Day 90 Proportion of subjects alive and discharged from the ICU at Days 14 and 28 • Time from randomization to first occurrence of respiratory failure or death on study (up to 28 days after randomization) due to any cause Number of days alive and free of respiratory failure from randomization to 28 days after randomization Number of days with respiratory failure from randomization to 28 days after randomization Number of days hospitalized from randomization to 28 days after randomization • Number of days in ICU (length of stay) from randomization to 90 days after randomization Number of days alive outside of hospital from randomization to 28 days after randomization Number of days alive outside of hospital from randomization to 90 days after randomization • Relative change from baseline in oxygenation index (SpO 2 /FiO 2 ) to Days 3, 5, 7, and 10 • Time to clinical improvement of at least 2 points (from randomization) on a 9-point category ordinal scale through Day 28 (see Section 8.8.1) • Time to $SpO_2 > 94\%$ on room air PK Objective PK Endpoints/Variables To assess PK of acalabrutinib and its active metabolite in subjects with COVID-19 when administered with BSC Summarized plasma concentrations of acalabrutinib and ACP-5862 at specified time points.
 PK parameters (eg, AUC and C max ) estimated, as appropriate.
-Exploratory Endpoints/Variables
+Exploratory Objectives Exploratory Endpoints/Variables